gpala7077/air_quality_control/README.md

         occupancy:
           - binary_sensor.office_occupancy_general_1
           - binary_sensor.office_occupancy_snack

   # Enter entity id and the value that corresponds to 'sleep' or 'work' mode
-  # OPTIONAL: This can be commented out or removed entirely
   modes:
     sleep:
       - entity_id: input_text.iphone_eva_focus